tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 - The revolution of a rectangle
 - Stable if resting on a flat side
-- Can also induce movement when on its curved surface
+- Can also induce movement when on its curved surface and on a slanted surface

 #### Cone

+- Revolution of a triangle
+-

 #### Pyramid